szanata/lollipop/README.md

   - minWidth:<Number> - The minimum width (px) for the popup, like the CSS property.
 Default: 400.
   - maxWidth:<Number> - The maximum width (px) for the popup, like the CSS property.
 Default: 500.
   - width:<Number> - The preferred width (px) for popup.
-Default: null.
+Default: 'auto'.
-  - minHeight:<Number> - The minimum height (px) for the popup, like the CSS property.
-Default: 200.
+  - minHeight:<Number> - The minimum height (px) for the popup content (excluding header and footer), like the CSS property.
+Default: 0.
-  - maxHeight:<Number> - The minimum height (px) for the popup, like the CSS property.
+  - maxHeight:<Number> - The minimum height (px) for the popup content (excluding header and footer), like the CSS property.
 Default: 400.
-  - height:<number> - The preferred width (px) for popup.
-Default: null.
+  - height:<number> - The preferred width (px) for popup content (excluding header and footer).
+Default: 'auto'.
   - animate:<boolean> - If popup must fade in when opening.
 Default: true.
   - animateOnClose:<boolean> - If popup must fade out when closing.
 Default: true.
   - title:<string> - Default tile for popup.
 Default: null.